ParshuramNikam/Vehicle-Parking-System/README.md

 Use of Functions which are present in code :-
 -

-passwordMasking  :  Generic function to get passowrd from user and showing * except real characters. \n userTable        :  Function to print Table ( userTable ) . car              :  Fuction for customer having Car . rickshaw         :  Function for customer having vehicle Rickshaw.
+passwordMasking  :  Generic function to get passowrd from user and showing * except real characters. <br>
+userTable        :  Function to print Table ( userTable ) .
+car              :  Fuction for customer having Car . rickshaw         :  Function for customer having vehicle Rickshaw.